 How old were you when you KNEW in your heart art was IT?
 Was there anything else you ever wanted to do?

 My youngest, vivid memory was drawing in my living room as a child, listening to my parents Beatles records.
 Nothing has really changed since then.
 Everyone is a doodler as a child – I just never stopped doodling.
 Always found it satisfying and still do.
 I wanted to be Eddie Van Halen when I was a child, but that didn’t happen so…I always knew I’d be involved in the visual arts one way or another.
 I’ve been lucky to do what I call, “Octopusing” myself artistaclly, meaning using different outlets and not being contrictied to one medium/style.
 Between fine art, illustration, murals, set design, t-shirt design, faux finishing to guitar playing and djing, I’m always keeping myself busy.
+In fact, most of my free time is taken by djing at the moment.
+To be honest, I’m really struggling to pull myself away from the decks after treating myself to some new dj equipment.
+There is no better way to express yourself if you are an artistic and creative person.

 Growing up in Boston was the corner stone of my personality.
 You know that saying, “You can take the boy out of Boston, but not the Boston out of the boy”, it’s true!
 From a small blue collar work ethic, getting your balls busted by your friends on a daily basis, to the loyalty of your family and friends.
 I couldn’t imagine not having that childhood experience.
 I love Boston very much, but the weather I can do without.
 I came to Florida after high school (1993) to attend Ringling College in Sarasota.
 That was paradise, absolute paradise.
 Climate can change a whole mind set & did!
 I eventually went on to live in California and New York City for a while.
 I was offered a job here in Orlando in 1999, doing some scenic work with Universal Studios, thought I’d only be here a few years, but I ended up really enjoying the people and what was here to offer.
 I took full advantage of that.